akasranjan005/CleanTheme/README.md

 # CleanTheme
-A simple and Neat Theme made in Bootstrap
+A simple and Clean Elegant Theme made in Bootstrap